AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 ## Filters

-Integration CDS provides several CDS-specific and general purpose Twig filters.
+Integration Dataverse Integration provides several CDS-specific and general purpose Twig filters.

 - `formatted_value( attributeName )` -- returns the formatted value of the filtered entity record as reported by CDS.
 Returns the entity record attribute value if no formatted value available.
  E.g. `record|formatted_value( "preferredappointmenttimecode" )`